SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 if not isinstance(num_iter, int):

-raise TypeError('num_iter must be int.')
+raise TypeError("num_iter must be int.")

-raise ValueError('num_iter cannot be negative.')
+raise ValueError("num_iter cannot be negative.")

-self._num_iter = tf.constant(num_iter, dtype=tf.int32)
+self._num_iter = num_iter

 @property

-"""Max LLR value used for internal calculations and rate-matching"""
+"""Max LLR value used for internal calculations."""

 return self._llr_max